NilavoBoral/Fake_News_Prediction/README.md

 # Fake_News_Detection
 # Deep_Learning

-Build a model, using NLP & LSTM that can classify news real or fake.
+Build a model, using NLP & LSTM that can classify some test news real or fake.